-p.g.
-Getting Started
+Table of Contents

 3 An Overview of Your Award Journey 11 Voluntary Service

 3 Award Requirements 12 Adventurous Journey

-5 Plan Your Award 15 Gold Project
+5 Plan your Award 14 Gold Project

-10 Physical Recreation 16 Participant Submission Checklist
+10 Physical Recreation 15 Participant Submission Checklist

-10 Skill -
+10 Skill

-An Overview Of Your Award Journey
+An Overview of Your Award Journey

-1: Register

-Sign-up with your Award Centre on the Online Record Book via www.onlinerecordbook.org.
+1 1: Register Sign-up with your Award Centre on the Online Record Book via www.onlinerecordbook.org.
+4 4: Review Your Award Meet with your Assessor regularly and review your progress.

-2: Plan Your Award

-Choose activities, find your Assessors and setup SMART goals for each section.

-3: Do Your Award

-Setup your activities on the ORB, get authorization from your Award Leader then participate in your activities and record your progress.

-4: Review Your Award

-Meet with your Assessor regularly and review your progress.
 Once the activity is completed, submit it to your Assessors to have them sign off and comment on your progress.

-5: Receive Final Approval

-Once all activities have been completed and the required time commitments have been met.
+2 2: Plan Your Award Choose activities, find your Assessors and setup SMART goals for each section.
+5 5: Receive Final Approval Once all activities have been completed and the required time commitments have been met.
 Submit your Award for final approval.

-6: Celebrate Your Success

-Receive recognition for your hard work and celebrate your achievements!
+3 3: Do Your Award Setup your activities on the ORB, get authorization from your Award Leader then participate in your activities and record your progress.
+6 6: Celebrate Your Success Receive recognition for your hard work and celebrate your achievements!
 Consider taking on the next level of the Award.